noisebridge/infrastructure/README.md

 * Changes should be made with Pull Requests so that they can be reviewed.
 * Think about making sure your changes are reasonably future-proof.

-By documenting how systems are built in this repo, hopefully we can all be a bit less bothered if a disk falis, a computer walks off, or a future systems spelunker would like to know how a thing works.
+By documenting how systems are built in this repo, easily recover and reproduce services if a disk falis, a computer walks off, or a future systems spelunker would like to know how a thing works.

 ## Ansible